Marginal treatment effects in the absence of instrumental variables: Model

 Given this independence, we may consider the reduced-form treatment error $V$ as the orthogonalized unobservables with respect to the observables, or the unobservables that are projected onto the subspace orthogonal to the one spanned by the observables.
 Another interpretation of $V$ is the ranking of the structural error $U$ conditional on $X$.
 For instance, $V=0.2$ represents a typical individual whose $U$ value ranks above 20\% individuals with identical covariates. $V$ enters the normalized crossing rule on the right, making an individual less likely to receive treatment; thus, it refers to resistance or distaste regarding the treatment in the MTE literature.
 If $V$ is large, then the propensity score $P$ should be large to induce the individual to participate in the treatment.
 However, an individual with a $V$ value close to zero will participate even though $P$\ is small.

 In the above instrument-free model, we define the MTE as the expected treatment effect conditional on the observed and unobserved characteristics:

 $\Delta ^{\text{MTE}}\left( x,v\right) $ captures all the treatment effect heterogeneity that is consequential for selection bias by conditioning on the orthogonal coordinates of the observable and unobservable dimensions.
-Given $X$ and $V$, the treatment status $D$ is fixed and thus independent of the treatment effect $\Delta $.
-Similar to the MTE in the IV model, $\Delta ^{\text{MTE}}\left( x,v\right) $ can be used as a building block for constructing the commonly used causal parameters, such as the average treatment effect (ATE), the treatment effect on the treated (TT), the treatment effect on the untreated (TUT), and the local average treatment effect (LATE), which can be expressed as weighted averages of $\Delta ^{ \text{MTE}}\left( x,v\right) $, as follows:
+Given $X$ and $V$, the treatment status $D$ is fixed and thus independent of the treatment effect $Y_{1}-Y_{0}$.
+Note that if the assumptions of independence and separability hold for some covariates, the normalized error term $V$ defined in (\ref{VV}) will be exactly the same as that in the IV-based MTE model, and if further the independent covariates have no direct effect on the potential outcomes, our defined MTE will reduce to the MTE that is defined in the IV model.
+Similar to the MTE in the IV model, the IV-free $\Delta ^{\text{MTE}}\left( x,v\right) $ can be used as a building block for constructing the commonly used causal parameters, such as the average treatment effect (ATE), the treatment effect on the treated (TT), the treatment effect on the untreated (TUT), and the local average treatment effect (LATE), which can be expressed as weighted averages of $\Delta ^{ \text{MTE}}\left( x,v\right) $ as follows:

-Somewhat surprisingly, compared with the weights on the conventional MTE \citep[e.g., ][Table IB]{heckman2005structural}, which are generally difficult to estimate in practice, the weights on $\Delta ^{\text{MTE} }\left( x,v\right) $ are simpler, more intuitive, and easier to compute.
+Somewhat surprisingly, compared with the weights on the IV-based MTE \citep[e.g.,][Table IB]{heckman2005structural}, which are generally difficult to estimate in practice, the weights on $\Delta ^{\text{MTE} }\left( x,v\right) $ are simpler, more intuitive, and easier to compute.

-\cite{heckman2001local,heckman2005structural} considered defining the MTE in a similar nonseparable setting by conditioning on the structural error $U$ in (\ref{treatment}) or $\varepsilon $ in (\ref{latent_index}), and showed how to integrate to generate other causal parameters.
+\cite{heckman2001local,heckman2005structural} considered defining the MTE in a similar nonseparable setting by conditioning on the structural error, and showed how to integrate to generate other causal parameters.
 However, such an MTE cannot be identified even in the presence of IVs.
-Our definition, based on the reduced-form error $V$ in (\ref{normalized}), can effectively exploit the statistical independence of the observed and unobserved variables to facilitate identification of the MTE. \cite{zhou2019marginal} proposed redefining the MTE as the expected treatment effect given $P$ and $V$, which is a more parsimonious specification of all the relevant treatment effect heterogeneity for selection bias.
+Our definition, based instead on the reduced-form error, can effectively exploit the statistical independence between the observed and unobserved variables to facilitate identification of the MTE. \cite{zhou2019marginal} proposed to redefine the MTE by conditioning on $P$ rather than covariates, which is a more parsimonious specification of all the relevant treatment effect heterogeneity for selection bias.
 The extension of our identification and estimation procedures to this alternative definition is straightforward.